David’s Law – what is it and how can we help?

 - Schools have a greater ability to investigate off campus bullying if they see it materialize in school, enabling schools and law enforcement agencies to collaborate on investigations.

 - Enables law enforcement to unmask anonymous social media users who threaten others.

 - Public schools

 - Open-enrollment charter schools

 - NOT private schools

-To help counsellors and teachers with this, we, alongside a number of specialist organizations and charities, produced our online safety handbook, which provides advice around a number of online dangers including bullying and trolling.
-You can download this here.
+To help counselors and teachers, we produced our online safety handbook alongside a number of specialist organizations and charities to provide advice around a number of online dangers including bullying and trolling.
+Download it here.

-Our risk management features provide live thumbnail views of your devices, captures key terms typed anywhere on the network, and collates these captures as evidence; required as part of the new Bill to notify parents if their child is a victim of bullying.
+Our risk management features provide live thumbnail views of your devices, captures key terms typed anywhere on the network, and collates these captures as evidence (it is required by the new Bill to notify parents if their child is a victim of bullying).

 To find out more about David’s Law, including more details about this new Bill and how you can get involved, you can visit the David’s Legacy Foundation, a non-profit organization set up by David Molak’s parents, dedicated to ending cyber-assisted bullying.
-To learn how Impero Education Pro can help your school to comply with David’s Law, click here to book a demo.
+To learn how Impero can help your school comply with David’s Law, book a demo.